The top 5 mistakes in a case interview (and how to avoid them)

 I often see that candidates refrain from asking anything.
 In the feedback, they then tell me that they fear that asking questions makes them appear weak and not knowledgeable in front of the interviewer.

 If you don’t ask you will not get sufficient information to understand what is going on and work on a faulty or incomplete solution for the case.
+You might also base your analysis on assumptions that you did not test with the interviewer first, another big issue I often observe,

 Case interviews often involve data analysis in the form of exhibit interpretation and math, and candidates should have strong data analysis skills to excel in this type of interview.